sorru94/astarte-device-sdk-zephyr/samples/astarte_app/README.md

 a remote Astarte instance using the pairing APIs provided in this library.
 The credential secret created will be stored in the NVS.
 A pairing JWT is needed and the device must have no credential secret already associated.
-You can wipe it from the web interface of astarte if needed.
+You can wipe it from the web interface of Astarte if needed.

 ### Individuals transmission